ocaml/opam-repository/governance/policies/archiving.md

 A version of a package may be published on the primary repo, and will continue to remain listed there, so long as the following criteria hold:

-1. `ocaml-version`: The package version satisfies the current compiler cutoff threshold.
+1. The package meets the compiler cutoff threshold.
-2. `source-available`: The sources of the package version are available.
+2. The sources of the package version are available.
-3. `maintenance-intent`: The package version falls within a package's maintenance intent, or is a dependency of a package satisfying the primary repo criteria.
+3. The package version falls within a package's maintenance intent, or is a dependency of a package satisfying the primary repo criteria.
-4. `installable`: The package version is installable on at least one of the supported platforms.
+4. The package version is installable on at least one of the supported platforms.
 (Note that it is not required that CI tests are passing, since working installation may require manual system configuration.)

 Note that this property is transitive along a package's dependency tree: if a package satisfies the primary repo criteria, then its dependencies do as well.